cannatag/ldap3/docs/manual/source/tutorial_operations.rst

                    Jane
         sn: Young
             Johnson

+Here you've addad 2 values to the sn then removed the 'Smith' value and replaced the givenName with other 2 values, removing all older values.

+.. note:: MODIFY_REPLACE is a little misleading.
+One could expect you replace a value with another, but you don't provide the value to replace, only the new
+    value is provided in the Modify opearation.
+What the MODIFY_REPLACE really does is to remove **all** values and add the values provided in the operation.
+    THere is no replace at all.

 .. warning:: The ldap3 Abstraction Layer allows you to use a much more simple and pythonic syntax to achieve the same results.